 I am a bookaholic 🙂 I love photo books and there are so many books I love!
 They are a form of inspiration in life because of all the good feelings you get looking at them.

-Of course you have a plan for a shoot, choosing location, models, having a certain idea of what I want to do.
-But the good pictures comes from working instinctually, just follow what is happening during a shoot, have a good dialog with the person you shoot, and wait for that magic happen.
+Of course, you have a plan for a shoot, choosing location, models, having a certain idea of what I want to do.
+But the good pictures come from working instinctually, just follow what is happening during a shoot, have a good dialogue with the person you shoot, and wait for that magic happen.

 I am very happy in the way my photography goes, so I really do not dare to think that I could do things differently.
 Of course with experience you always found out things and try to adjust, but it is a part of the game/life, you need to try, fail and do things all the time.
 Try to find your voice in photography.